Nissan Fairlady Z432 (1970)

 Magazine: Next, let’s look at the weight and capacity data from the Funaken Ship Institute.

-Ishikawa: Weight-wise, with a spare tire, tools, and about 80% full gasoline tank (60 liters), the car was 1,075 kg.
-The distribution is 557kg for the front wheels and 518kg for the rear wheels, which is 52%/48%.
-With two people on board, it’s about 50%/50%.
-The right front wheel is about 35kg heavier than the left, but it will be left-hand drive when exported, so I think that’s the reason.
+The right front wheel is about 35kg heavier than the left, which I think is due to the fact that it will be left-hand drive when exported.
 As for the alignment, the toe-in and camber are quite strong, but they decrease when two people are on board.
 The rear also had a strong toe-in, but the camber was almost zero.

-The operating force of each control is light.
-The gear lever is about 2kg.
-The clutch is normal, at 12kg to disengage and 8.5kg to engage.
-The accelerator weight is 0.5kg at a constant 50km/h, and about 3kg for sudden acceleration.
+As for control efforts: the gear lever is light, requiring about 2kg.
+The clutch requires 12kg to disengage and 8.5kg to engage, which are ordinary values.
+The accelerator requires 0.5kg to maintain a constant 50km/h, and roughly 3kg under hard acceleration.

-Ishikawa: The parking brake is also equipped with an auto-adjust function.
+Ishikawa: The parking brake is also auto-adjusting, correct?

-Tanabe: Right, when you pull the handbrake, the rear brakes are automatically adjusted.
+Tanabe: That’s right.
+When you pull the handbrake, the rear brakes are automatically adjusted.

 Magazine: What do you think of the Porsche-synchro transmission?

-Koguchi: I like it, but some people don’t like it, and want a more definite, crisp feeling.
+Oguchi: I like it personally, but some people don’t, and want a more definite, crisp feeling.

 Watari: Isn’t the gear lever a little too long to hold at the top?
 However, I suppose if it were shorter, it would become heavy.